Examples have audio.

 Rescue us.

-The vowel “ه” in the end of a noun is pronounced “a” in spoken language whenever the next word is the object marker.
+The vowel “ه” at the end of a noun is pronounced “a” in Colloquial Persian when followed by the object marker.

 نرگس شیشه را شکست.